Matt’s work at the Capitol

 Property Tax Cuts

 Based on voter feedback, Rep. Norris proudly authored a “supercharged” targeted property tax refund for homeowners who see a big property tax spike.
-If your property tax bill increases by at least 6% from 2023 to 2024, you’ll get a refund of up to $2,500!
 Rep. Norris also updated the limits for the Homestead Market Value Exclusion.
 Now homes valued at up to $517,200 qualify.
+And increases in state aid to local governments that Rep. Norris championed have helped prevent even steeper local property tax increases.

 Eliminating Taxes on Social Security